Samsung on track to become top home appliances maker

 Samsung Electronics, which makes more chips, flat-screens, handsets and TVs than any of its competitors - including the world's best-selling smartphone - is aiming to boost its home appliance segment and narrow the gap with companies including Whirlpool Corp and Electrolux AB.

-Analysts estimate Samsung Electronics earned around 13 trillion won ($12 billion) last year from home appliances, part of the firm's consumer electronics arm.
+Analysts estimate Samsung Electronics earned around 13 trillion won last year from home appliances, part of the firm's consumer electronics arm.

 Samsung Electronics would ditch unprofitable product lines and boost research into consumer tastes across different markets, Yoon said.